Master of Business Administration in Aviation

 Advance in Aviation Business

-Airlines are under constant pressure from governments, passengers, direct competitors and industry.
+Airlines are under constant pressure from governments, passengers, direct competitors and the industry.
 Successfully managing operations in a high-risk, high-reliability and complex aviation environment requires not only mastery of business as it is done today but also a deep understanding of how the aviation business works.

 The Master of Business Administration in Aviation (MBAA), offered jointly by Embry‑Riddle and the International Air Transport Association (IATA), aims to prepare you to advance in the aviation business and pilot airlines through the multiple challenges they face with graduation possible in as little as 15 months.